shamelsameer/handwritingrecognition-ai/README.md

 # handwritingrecognition-ai
-Handwriting recognition AI. model only recognizes digits, trained with the MNIST data set and uses tensorflow but I kinda suck at tensorflow, getting better as time goes on
+Handwriting recognition AI. model only recognizes digits, trained with the MNIST data set and uses tensorflow but I kinda suck at tensorflow, getting better as time goes on.
+Followed youtube tutorials to create this model.